dianso/notepad-go/README.md

-A notepad written in gogang.
+A notepad written in golang.